int19h/jbomohi/dict/kauvboi/comments.md

 Isles and Australasia, "cowboy" can refer to a tradesmen whose work is of shoddy and questionable value, e.g., "a cowboy plumber". "

+## 2013-07-15T23:52:35Z — Wuzzy (comment 758, on definition 41686, in reply to 757)

+Re: Not actual cowboys?

+Okay.
+You presented me these definitions:
+- someone who watches out for cattle
+- someone like John Wayne ;-)
+- a tough someone
+- (metaphor) masculine symbol (in one sense)
+- derogative term
+- someone who is reckless

+I can remove “derogative term” from the list since your definition explicitly mentions some kind of “cowboy culture” (whatever that may be).

+If all the remaining definitions are valid interpretations for “kauvboi”, I do not think that this valsi is very useful.
+It is highly ambigious.
+If it just were vague, I would be okay with it.
+But it isn’t just vague, it is too ambigious.
+The difference between “guy who watches out for cattle” and “a guy who is like John Wayne” is too big to unite them both under one valsi.
+Also uniting “reckless” and “tough” under one valsi is a bad idea.

+I have no idea what “kind” of cowboy you actually meant with “kauvboi”.
+Also what the heck is the “cowboy culture”?
+Even if something like that existed, it is unclear what kind of “cowboy” was meant.
+Is it the culture of the “John Wayne”-style cowboys or the “cow watcher”-style cowboys?
+Or even something else?
+So the x2 place does not reduce ambiguity at all, it seems. :-(

+Currently, it seems I am not going to like this valsi, after all.
+Copying words from the English language including all their ambigiuty to Lojban seems like a very bad idea to me.

+I’d be much better to extract all the useful possible meanings of “cowboy” and give each of them their own valsi.
+That would be much much better than having one vague, ambigious and possibly even confusing valsi.
+Four of them are already defined:

+- someone who watches out for cattle: {xirbakyku'i}
+- a tough someone: {tsali}
+- (metaphor) masculine symbol (in one sense): {nakni}?
+- derogative term: {mabla}
+- someone like John Wayne: currently no Lojban valsi
+- someone who is reckless: possibly currently no Lojban valsi